Stein's method, smoothing and functional approximation: Introduction

-For a process~$Y$ for which the differences $\sqrt n\{Y(j/n) - Y((j-1)/n)\}$ satisfy the same conditions as the~$X_j$, but~$Y(t)$ may vary on intervals of the form $((j-1)/n,j/n]$, the bound~\Ref{max-moment-bnd} in the proof of Lemma~\ref{L3} can be used to show that~\Ref{L1-1st-cond} in Lemma~\ref{L1} is satisfied, with $\b = r/2$ and $\g = r$.
-A pendant of~\Ref{L1-2nd-cond} is then needed to control the variation on intervals of length~$1/n$.
+For a process~$Y$ for which the differences $\sqrt n\{Y(j/n) - Y((j-1)/n)\}$ satisfy the same conditions as the~$X_j$, but~$Y(t)$ may vary on intervals of the form $((j-1)/n,j/n]$, the bound~\eqref{max-moment-bnd} in the proof of Lemma~\ref{L3} can be used to show that~\eqref{L1-1st-cond} in Lemma~\ref{L1} is satisfied, with $\b = r/2$ and $\g = r$.
+A pendant of~\eqref{L1-2nd-cond} is then needed to control the variation on intervals of length~$1/n$.